alertlogic/al-agent-container/kubernetes/README.md

 ## Before You Begin
 - You must have the kubectl command line interface installed and pointed to the cluster to which you want to install the Agent Container.
 - Download the al-agent-container.yaml file and the netpol_agent_metadata.yaml file.
-- To deploy the Alert Logic Agent Container for Kubernetes, you will need your unique registration key.
+- To deploy the Alert Logic Agent Container for Kubernetes, you need your unique registration key.

 **To find your unique registration key:**
 1. In the Alert Logic console, click the Support Information icon.